techthoughts2/PoshGram/docs/Send-TelegramTextMessage.md

 Send-TelegramTextMessage @sendTelegramTextMessageSplat
 ```

-Sends text message via Telegram API using MarkdownV2 with an underlined word and a properly escaped character.
+Sends text message via Telegram Bot API using MarkdownV2 syntax for text formatting.
+This example showcases an underlined word and a properly escaped character.

 ### EXAMPLE 5
 ```